haskell/haskell-ide-engine/README.md

 stack ./install.hs build-data
 ```

-The Haskell IDE Engine can also be built with `cabal new-build` instead of `stack build`.
+The Haskell IDE Engine can also be built with `cabal v2-build` instead of `stack build`.
 This has the advantage that you can decide how the GHC versions have been installed.
 To see what GHC versions are available, the command `stack install.hs cabal-ghcs` can be used.
 It will list all GHC versions that are on the path and their respective installation directory.
 If you think, this list is incomplete, you can try to modify the PATH variable, such that the executables can be found.
-Note, that the targets `cabal-build`, `cabal-build-data` and `cabal-build-all` depend on the found GHC versions.
+Note, that the targets `cabal-build` and `cabal-build-data` depend on the found GHC versions.
 They install Haskell IDE Engine only for the found GHC versions.

 An example output is: